crmcarecloud/api-php-client/docs/Api/RewardsApi.md

 Create a new voucher

-Create a new voucher for a specific customer based on a reward features definition.<br/> ⚠️ Endpoint is available only in the Enterprise interface.<br/>
+Create a new voucher for a specific customer based on a reward features definition.<br/>

 ### Example
 ```php